R10ForTheWin/ai-agents/README.md

 ## 🧠 What this is

-This is an ongoing exploration of applied AI — focused on building practical tools for niche, real-world problems rather than abstract demos.
+An ongoing exploration of applied AI — building practical systems for real-world coordination problems rather than abstract demos.

+---

+More agents coming soon.